Kyriosity/read-write/readme+/dev/praxis/code-quality.md

 ## P.S.
 Moralité

-With all that said, why does mediocre code prevail and _clean code_ migrates to buzzwords?
+With all that said, why does mediocre code prevail and _clean code_ migrate to buzzwords?

 Primarily, poor-quality code is written much faster and cheaper.
 And as it does the job counter-arguments fade.

 Benefits of quality code lag<sup>:family_man_woman_boy_boy:</sup> as well as exponentially growing issues from bad software parts.
-The point when controllable chaos goes out of uncontrol may be crucial but lay far in next releases.\
+The point when controllable chaos goes out of control may be crucial but lay far in the next releases (when its creators are safely on other projects).\
-&nbsp;&nbsp;&nbsp;&nbsp;<sup>:family_man_woman_boy_boy:</sup>&nbsp;<sub>for all beneficieries: users, customers, developers, project organizers</sub>
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>:family_man_woman_boy_boy:</sup>&nbsp;<sub>for all beneficiaries: users, customers, developers, project organizers</sub>

 Not every developer will self-reflect on "submit and forget" work, and not every project management will draw a golden section between profanity and academism.

 ## P.P.S.
 Mediocre code - why

 Apart from environments where good code won't bloom<sup>:wilted_flower:</sup> or shall not be planted<sup>:desert:</sup> even motivated intelligent teams may not achieve high quality over a big project.
-To name few reasons:
+To name a few reasons:

 + overhead of formal processes at the expense of development and communication
-+ "egocentric" bias: low feedback (code review, pair programming, coaching) and reluctance to learn (also from critique)
++ "egocentrism": low feedback (code review, pair programming, coaching) and reluctance to learn (also from critique)
 + over-creativity, unrestrained abstraction, pedantry/perfectionism, procrastination
-+ cancelled iterations/refactoring
++ canceled iterations/refactoring
 + hesitation to use and contribute to shared code (from team/enterprise foundations up to open source)

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:wilted_flower:</sup>&nbsp;<sub>budget/time jaws, code conveyors, unsuited teams, bad management</sub>\